MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/narrative.md

 - IT entered the cloud by migrating all end-user email accounts to Office 365.
 This migration was completed more than six months ago.
 Since then, only a few IT assets have been deployed to the cloud.
 - The CDO's primary development team is working in a dev/test capacity to learn about cloud-native capabilities.
 - One business unit is experimenting with big data in the cloud.
 The BI team inside of IT is participating in that effort.
 - The existing IT governance policy states that personal customer data and financial data must be hosted on assets owned directly by the company.
-This policy blocks cloud adoption for any mission-critical apps or protected data.
+This policy blocks cloud adoption for any mission-critical applications or protected data.
 - IT investments are controlled largely by capital expense.
 Those investments are planned yearly and often include plans for ongoing maintenance, as well as established refresh cycles of three to five years depending on the datacenter.
 - Most investments in technology that don't align to the annual plan are addressed by shadow IT efforts.
 Those efforts are usually managed by business units and funded through the business unit's operating expenses.